 Lymph Stimulating Massage Oil Recipe

 One of the best ways to detox the lymphatic system is through gentle massage.
-Not only is it effective, it’s an enjoyable treat you can include after a shower that takes just a moment to do.
+Not only is it effective, but it’s also an enjoyable treat you can include after a shower that takes just a moment to do.

 Here’s what you’ll need: